 Country Girl, Animal Enthusiast, and Breed Preservationist

 I have been a part of a dog-loving family from the day I was born.
 My parents began a hobby/show kennel in 1977.
-I was born three years later and grew up with Collies, Rottweilers, and German Shepherd Dogs.
+I was born three years later and grew up with Collies, Rottweilers, and German Shepherds.
 My father also had a cattery where he bred and showed Persian and Himalayan cats.
 We enjoyed the antics of the cats and kittens until it was determined that I was highly allergic to cat dander.

 I started in the dog show fancy at age 13, showing Collies and Rottweilers.
 My family then moved from the big dogs, except Collies, and started in Dachshunds and Poodles (Minis and Toys).
 Through the years, there have been many special dogs and dog breeds pass through my life and my home including the Yorkshire Terrier, Cairn Terrier, Pembroke Welsh Corgi, Japanese Chin, Shih Tzu, and Pomeranian.